 Is Textbroker worth it?

 My personal opinion is yes, especially if you are new to the world of freelance writing.
-There is, in my opinion, no better place to get a feel for freelance writing than here.
 The editors at Textbroker are very friendly and give you lots of constructive criticism, which helps you become a better writer over time.
 When I first began freelance writing, my writing skills were terribly rusty, and I can credit Textbroker for helping me sharpen them up.

 Want to apply?